ZJLi2013/av_papers_collection/README.md

 * Neuralangelo: high-fidelity neural surface reconstruction (2023, NV)
     * numerical gradients for higher-order derivatives as smoothing operator and coarse-to-fine optimization on hash grids to control level of details

+* F2-nerf: fast neural radiance field training with free camear trajectories (2023, MPI)
+    * proposed a space-warning method to handle arbitrary trajectoreis in the grid-base nerf framework

+* LightSim: neural lighting simulation for urban scenes (2023, Wabbi)
+    * LightSim automatically builds lighting-aware digital twins at scale from collected raw sensor data and decomposes the scene into dynamic actors and static background with accurate geometry, appearance, and estimated scene ligh.

+* NeuRAD: neural rendering for autonmous driving (2023, Zenseact)
+    * nerf scene representation with neural camera, lidar models

+* UniSim: a neural closed-loop sensor simulation (2023, Waabi)

+* Car-Studio: learning car radiance fields from single view and endless in-the-wild images (2023)

+* NerfXL: Nerf at any scale with multi-GPU (2024, NV)

+* NeRFect Match: exploring NERF features for visual localization (2024, NV)

+### Acclerated Nerf

+* Plenoxels: radiance fields without neural networks (2021, Berkeley)
+    * represent scene as a sparse 3D grid with spherical harmonics

+* PlenOctrees: for real-time rendering of neural radiance fields (2021, Berkeley)
+    * pre-tabulating nerf into PlenOctree

+* InstantNPG: instant neural graphics primitives with a multiresolution hash encoding (2021, NV)
+    * replace MLP nerf with a smaller neural network with multi-resolution hash table of trainble vectors

+* DirectVoxGO: direct voxel grid optimization, super-fast convergence for radiance fields reconstruction (2022, ETHU)
+    * adopt a scene representation as a density volx grid for scene geometry and a feature voxel grid for scene geometry and a feature voxel grid with a shallow network for complex view-dependent appearance.

+* Improved Direct Voxel Grid optimization for radiance fields reconstruction (2022, ETHU)

+* TensoRF: tensorial radiance fields (2022, ShangHai Tech)
+    * model radiance fields as 4D tensor, then factorize 4D tensor into multi compact low-rank tensor components

+### large scale Nerf

+* Urban Radiance Fields (Google, 2021)
+    * extend nerf by leveraging lidar supervision to address exposure variations between captured images; and leveraging pretrained segment models to supervise densities on rays pointing at sky.

+* Mega-Nerf: scalable construction of large-scale nerfs for virtual fly-throughs (2021, CMU)

+* Block-Nerf: scalable large scene neural view synthesis (Waymo, 2022)
+    * demonstrate when rendering nerf in city scale, requires decompose into smaller neural volumes, with additional appearance embeddings to align appearance between adjacent nerf blocks.

+* FEGR: Neural Fields meet explicit geometric representations for inverse rendering of urban scenes (2022, NV)
+    * nerf methods achieve impressive fidelity of 3D reconstruction, while bake lighting and shadows into the radiance field, here proposed an inverse rendering framework for large urban scenes capable of jointly reconstructing the scene geometry, spatially-varying materials and HDR lighting from RGBs with optional depth.

+* Neural Light Field Estimation for street scenes with differentiable virtual object insertion (2022, NV)

+* READ: large-scale neural scene rendering for autonmous driving (2022, Alibaba)

+### Multi-view

+* Multiview neural surface reconstruction by disentangling geometry and appearance (2020)

+* UNISURF: unifying neural implicit surfaces and radiance fields for multi-view reconstruction (2021, MPI)
+    * surface models and radiance fields(nerf) can be formulated in a unified way, enabling both surface and volume rendering using the same model

+* NeuralWarp: improving neural implicit surfaces geometry with patch warps (2022)
+    * prpose to add photo-consistency term acrros multi-views (by measuring similarity with predicted occupancy and normals of 3D points alone each ray) to standard neural rendering

 * NeuS: learning neural implicit surfaces by Volmen Rendering for multi-view reconstruction (2023, MPI)
     *  reconst objects from 2D images, by representing surface as zero-level set of SDF and developing a new volume rendering method to training a neural SDF representation